GeV-scale dark matter with $p$-wave Breit-Wigner enhanced annihilation: Introduction

-0.1cm This paper is organized as follows.
+This paper is organized as follows.
 In section~\ref{sec:model}, we describe the model considered and present the DM annihilation cross-section and its dependence on the DM dispersion velocity and on the couplings of the dark photon.
 The relic abundance calculation is discussed in section~\ref{sec:relic} including the effect of kinetic decoupling.
 In section~\ref{sec:results} we calculate the allowed parameter space after taking into account the relic density constraint as well as constraints from CMB $\mu$ and $y$-distortions and indirect detection constraints.
 Section~\ref{sec:conclusion} contains our conclusions.
 The appendices contain more details on DM annihilation and on DM thermalization that are required to determine when kinetic decoupling occurs.
+To help readers find what might be of interest to them, we summarize hereafter the salient results of our work. \begin{itemize} \item{We examine the behavior of the annihilation cross-section $\asv$ near a resonance\\ as a function of DM dispersion velocity (section~\ref{sec:model} and appendix~\ref{app:jsigmav}).} \item{We derive approximate solutions for the evolution of the cosmological DM abundance\\ (section~\ref{subsec:omegah2}).} \item{We take into account kinetic decoupling assuming that DM is thermally coupled with\\ itself (section~\ref{subsec:withkd} and appendix~\ref{sec:phi_thermalization}).} \item{We determine the parameter space allowed by the relic density constraint (section~\ref{subsec:lim_gx_epsilon}).} \item{We impose constraints from DM annihilation in the Milky Way and from DM distorting\\ the CMB (sections~\ref{subsec:lim_xs_mw} and \ref{subsec:lim_gx_epsilon_mudistorsion}).} \item{We set constraints from DM direct detection and colliders (section~\ref{subsec:lim_gx_epsilon_other}).} \item{We find that several regions of parameter space evade all the constraints.
+Summary\\ plots are given in section~\ref{subsubsec:sumplots}.} \end{itemize}